 Death can be overwhelming for an adult, so it’s natural that parents would want to keep it from a child.
 The fact is, the unknown can take on a scary life of its own in the imagination and mind of the young and it is up to the parents to help them understand as best they can.
 In doing so, it not only brings comfort, but provides the tools to help them cope with the other losses that life will inevitably bring.

+To read a the story of how a father of two coped with the loss of his wife—their mother—take a look at Diary of a Widower.
 For additional resources, the folks at talkdeath.com have put together an extensive list designed with grieving children and teens in mind.

 Kelley Edwards is a freelance writer based out of Halifax Nova Scotia.
 She has a love of bad cats and good coffee.